DiddiZ/mtg-proxies/README.md

 The Arena format helps in these case, as set and collector number are unique identifiers.
 However, as tools often only work with one of these formats, `mtg-proxies` is a flexible as possible, even supporting mixed mode.
 This is especially when you are making quick additions to a decklist and don't want to search for set and collector numbers.
 The `convert.py` tool can be used to convert decklists between the two formats.
-When converting to Arena format, it automatically makes sure to pick good prints.

 * **Sanity checks and recommender engine**
 `mtg-proxies` warns you if you attempt to print a low-resolution scan and is able to offer alternatives.
-The convert tool can automatically selects the best print for each card in a decklist with high accuracy, eliminating the need to manually select good prints.
+The `convert.py` tool can automatically selects the best print for each card in a decklist with high accuracy, eliminating the need to manually select good prints.

 * **Token support**
 The `tokens.py` tool appends the tokens created by the cards in a decklist to it, so you don't miss one accidentally.
 Caveat: This only works when Scryfall has the data on associated tokens.
 This is the case for cards printed or reprinted since Tenth Edition.